github33322/golang-mailing-service/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Build the Docker image with `docker build -t golang-mailing-service .`
-4. Run the Docker container with `docker run -d -p 8080:8080 golang-mailing-service`
+3. Run the containers with `docker compose up --build`

 ### TODO

-Add implementation for sending emails
+To make this app functional you need to implement your email sending service.